Dreaming of becoming a pilot or getting an additional rating? EAA can help your aviation dreams become a reality.

 Once the scholarship application cycle opens, which is noted on our website, the application is available to read and complete.
 Please see www.eaa.org/scholarships for information on cycle dates.

 We encourage individuals from all countries to apply.
-However, all scholarship awards must be used at a flight training school within the U.S.
+However, all scholarship awards must be used at a flight training school within the United States or Canada.

 All winners and non-winners will be notified by email approximately one month after a scholarship cycle closes.